A0nameless0man/Pile/Notes/SoftwareRequirementAnalysis.md

 Teacher able to create student and class.
 Theacher should handle plagiarism warning.
 Teacher can create and manage problems.
+Teacher can change student's password.

 ##### Student

+Student can read the statements of the programs assign to him.
 Student can make submissions to problems.
+Students can read their previous submissions.

 #### Class

 Class is a group of students.Can be marked as inactive.
+Class can be create or managed by teachers

 #### ClassStudent